 The table below provides further information relating to the application of each tier of disclosure to the workforce.
 Use this guide, but any specific queries may be directed to Human Resources.

-Table 24.1 Disclosure Levels - Tier 1-2
+Table 254.1 Disclosure Levels from gov.uk - Tier 1-2